Parabolic dynamics and Anisotropic Banach spaces: Examples

 \subsection{A ``trivial" example}

 \ For the reader convenience we discuss here the case in which $F$ is linear and $\phi_t$ is generated by a constant vector field.
-As already mentioned in the introduction this is the analogous of the case, for the geodesic-horocycle flow setting, of compact manifolds of constant curvature.
+As already mentioned in the introduction this is an analogue of the case, for the geodesic-horocycle flow setting, of compact manifolds of constant negative curvature.
 Hence it can be dealt with directly by representation theory (i.e. Fourier transform, in the present setting), without using the strategy put forward in this paper.

-Let $A\in SL(2,\bN)$; let $F_A:\bT^2 \to \bT^2$ be the Anosov map defined by $F_A(x) \doteq Ax\mod 1.$ Since $\det(A) = 1 $ the map is invertible, and has eigenvalues $\lambda_A, \lambda^{-1}_A \in \bR $, with $\lambda_A > 1 $.
+Let $A\in SL(2,\bN)$; let $F_A:\bT^2 \to \bT^2$ be the Anosov map defined by $F_A(\xi) := A\xi\mod 1.$ Since $\det(A) = 1 $ the map is invertible, and has eigenvalues $\lambda_A, \lambda^{-1}_A \in \bR $, with $\lambda_A > 1 $.
 Let $V_A=(1,\omega)$ be the eigenvector associated to the eigenvalue $\lambda_A^{-1}$.
 Note that $\omega$ is a quadratic irrational, as in Lemma \ref{lem:classify}.
-Let $\phi_t(x) = x + tV_A \mod 1 $.
+Let $\phi_t(\xi) = \xi + tV_A \mod 1 $.
 In this case by applying Fourier transform to equation \eqref{eq:homology} we obtain, for $k \in \bZ^2$, calling $ \hat{f}_k $ the Fourier coefficients of $f$,

-Note that we have the trivial obstruction $\hat g_k=0$.
+Note that we have the trivial obstruction $\hat g_0=0$.
 If this is satisfied, note that $\langle V, k \rangle=k_1+\omega k_2\neq 0$ for all $(k_1,k_2)\in\bZ^2\setminus \{0\}$, since $\omega$ is irrational.
 Thus, we can write

 Since $\omega$ is a quadratic irrational, it is well known (e.g. by using standard results on continuous fractions) that $|\langle V, k \rangle|\geq \Const \|k\|^{-1}$.
 Hence, if $g\in W^{r,2}$ (the Sobolev space with the first $r$ derivatives in $L^2$), then $h\in W^{r-1,2}$.
 In particular, if $g\in\cC^\infty$, then $h\in\cC^\infty$.